-During the period under review the Remuneration Committee has granted options to executive directors and employees of the company.
+During the period under review the Remuneration Committee has granted options to executive and non-executive directors of the company.
 In granting these options, the Remuneration Committee's objective was to attract, motivate and retain key staff over the long term, designed to incentivise delivery of the company's growth objectives.

-Corporate Governance Report For the year ended 31 October 2019 - continued
+Corporate Governance Report For the year ended 31 October 2020 continued